ConnieGB/team_green_website/README.md

 homepage; with
   myths debunked
-    use the grid in css bootstrap as a way to organise it, or the carousel example on bootstrap. have the myths as each section underneath with the pictures scrolling along the tip nutritional benefits sign up to our newsletter, link to facebook etc. (doesn't have to be legit) recipe page; split into
+    use the grid in css bootstrap as a way to organise it, or the carousel example on bootstrap. have the myths as each section underneath with the pictures scrolling along the tip try and put 'The Lettuce Life' in the navbar, maybe keep the little header before the carousel nutritional benefits sign up to our newsletter, link to facebook etc. (doesn't have to be legit) recipe page; split into